PriyankaKhire/ProgrammingPracticePython/Polling SSE and Web Sockets/README.md

   <p>Polling is the process where the client (web browser), makes an HTTP request to the server, which sends back the appropriate response.</p>
   <h2>Short Polling</h2>
     <ol>
-      <li>The client opens a TCP tunnel and sends a HTTP request to the server requesting information.</li>
+      <li>The client sends a HTTP request to the server requesting information.</li>
       <li>The server, if it has any information sends it back.</li>
       <li>The client then waits for some time and repeats the above two steps again.</li>
     </ol>